SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 .. _`Command Reference`: http://release.seleniumhq.org/selenium-core/1.0.1/reference.html

-A *command* is what tells Selenium what to do.
+A *command* tells Selenium what to do.
 Selenium commands come in three "flavors": **Actions**, **Accessors**, and **Assertions**.

 * **Actions** are commands that generally manipulate the state of the